oslofjord-twin/OslofjordDB-API/README.md

 After starting you can reach the following services:
 - PGadmin can be reached at http://localhost:8888
-- Hasura can be reached at http://localhost:8080 (for playing around with graphql on our data)
+- Hasura can be reached at http://localhost:8080 (for playing around with graphql on our data).
+Before being able to perform graphql-queries, you will need to go to "Data" at the top menu -> "public" -> choose "track" on both the salinity and turbidity schemas.

 You can also connect to the database using another database manager.
 E.g. QGIS or DBeaver.